mcgillies/nbafantasy2024/notes.md

 - Cam Thomas 30.5% usage.
 This if anything will go up this year.
 Just absolutely useless in every other category.
 - JJJ had 30% usage last year.
 Will cause significant decrease (LOOK INTO THIS).
 - Bane also had high usage - but he thrives as lower usage player as well so this may be okay.
 - Randle and Brunson both ~> 30% usage.
 Would avoid all other Knicks.
+(TRADE BROKE THIS).
 - Scoot had

 Low usage guys: